luckyswims/meal-planning-client/README.md

 appearance.

 ## To Do list
--Add meals resource to the client
+- Add meals resource to the client
--Update meal plan forms to reference meals
+- Update meal plan forms to reference meals
--Add ingredient amounts to the client
+- Add ingredient amounts to the client
--Update meal forms to reference ingredient amounts
+- Update meal forms to reference ingredient amounts
--Update the search function to perform search on the API side instead of in the client
+- Update the search function to perform search on the API side instead of in the client
--Add UI to run shopping list API function and display the results
+- Add UI to run shopping list API function and display the results

 [Deployed API]: https://luckys-meal-planning-api.herokuapp.com
 [Deployed Client]: https://luckyswims.github.io/meal-planning-client/